 AES-256 (Standard) and IPtables [32] are applied in smart gateways for providing some levels of security.
 AES-256 is a symmetric block cipher for protecting transmitted data.
 Bio-signals are encrypted at sensor nodes and the encrypted data are decrypted at the smart gateways for storing and processing.
 IPtables is a type of firewall which contains many rules for the treatment of packets (e.g., allow or block traffic).
 IPtables checks all rules when a connection tries to establish a connection to smart gateways.
 If the rules are not fulfilled, it performs the predefined actions.
 For proffering the higher security level, our advanced and complex security algorithms [25] [26] [28], which are suitable for smart gateways with Fog computing, can be customized and applied in the system.

 The fall detection algorithm based on multi-level threshold discussed above is applied in the system.
-In the fall detection application, most of the noises come from motion artifacts and 60 Hz noise from surrounding environments.
+In the fall detection application, most of the noises come from motion artifacts and power-line noise from surrounding environments.
 In the experiment, 100 Hz motion data is collected from both accelerometer and gyroscope.
-Therefore, a second order 90-110 Hz band-pass filter is used.
+Therefore, a second order 10 Hz - 40 Hz band pass filter is used.
 The parameters of the filter can be different depending on application requirements.
-For example, a 490 Hz high pass filter should be used when 500Hz motion data is collected.

 The filtered data including both acceleration and angular velocity are compared with several pre-defined thresholds.
 In the experiments, 1.6 g and 1.9 g are the first and second threshold for acceleration while 130 deg/s and 160 deg/s are the first and the second threshold for angular velocity.